MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-connectors.md

     > [!TIP]
     > When selecting a regulation for the assessment, the **Supported services** column shows which services are supported by the regulation template.
 If the service related to your connector isn't listed, the connector won't show up as an option in step 3, below.

-1. When you arrive at the **Select servcies** page and choose **Select services**, you should see the name of the product related to your activated connector; for example, Salesforce.
+1. When you arrive at the **Select services** page and choose **Select services**, you should see the name of the product related to your activated connector; for example, Salesforce.

 1. At the **Service instances** page, you'll choose one or more connectors you've activated for the service.
 On the row listing your service, select **Manage service instances**.

 1. A flyout pane lists all the service instances for your connector.
 Each instance represents a connector for a service activated by your organization.
 All service instances are checked by default.
-If you want the assesment to cover all instances, meaninging the assessment will use all the conectors you've activated for that service, leave them all checked and select **Cancel**.
+If you want the assessment to cover all instances, meaninging the assessment will use all the connectors you've activated for that service, leave them all checked and select **Cancel**.
 Or, uncheck any instances that you don't want to cover in the assessment and select **Update**.

 1. Back at the **Service instances** page, select **Next**.